Air Conditioner Repair Checklist

 Once your thermostat is set accurately, you should begin getting cool air quickly.

 If you’re using a smart thermostat, such as one produced by Nest, Ecobee, Lux, Honeywell or Bosch, check the manufacturer’s website for troubleshooting.
 If it still won’t work, call us at 812-825-8695 for support.

 Your AC usually has a power-cutting device around its outdoor unit.
 This lever is generally in a metal box attached to your residence.
-If your air conditioner has recently been worked on, the device may have unintentionally been placed in the “off” position.
+If your air conditioner has recently been worked on, the device may have unintentionally been turned off.